-APPLICATION OF EVOLUTIONARY APPROACH TO SOLVING VEHICLE ROUTING PROBLEM WITH TIME WINDOWS1
+APPLICATION OF EVOLUTIONARY APPROACH TO SOLVING VEHICLE ROUTING PROBLEM WITH TIME WINDOWS

-Abstract: This article deals with software support to the vehicle routing problem with time windows (VRPTW) on the basis of evolutionary algorithms.
-Since the vehicle routing problem with time windows belongs to the group of NP-hard problems, the use of optimisation techniques seems to be relatively complicated; therefore nowadays many researchers turn their attention to the application of alternative computational techniques that are inspired by evolutionary biology.
+Abstract: This article deals with approach to solving the vehicle routing problem with time windows (VRPTW) that is based on evolutionary algorithms.
+Because the vehicle routing problem with time windows belongs to the group of NP-hard problems, the use of optimisation techniques seems to be relatively complicated; therefore nowadays many researchers turn their attention to the application of alternative computational techniques that are inspired by evolutionary biology.
 Besides the unconstrained problems with continuous variables, the evolutionary algorithms may be used also for dealing with constrained problems with discrete variables; however, their use requires the techniques that enable to decode a candidate solution into the problem solution so that all given criteria are met.
-The authors present their own approach for the purposes of coding and decoding the VRPTW that enables to use a lot of evolutionary techniques.
+The authors present their own approach to coding and decoding the VRPTW that enables to use a lot of evolutionary techniques.